-Editor’s Note; Paul Hill, Gerry Conlon, Paddy Armstrong and Carole Richardson, known as the Guilford Four, were wrongfully convicted of the Guildford Pub bombings which took place in October 5, 1974.
+Editor’s Note: Paul Hill, Gerry Conlon, Paddy Armstrong and Carole Richardson, known as the Guilford Four, were wrongfully convicted of the Guildford Pub bombings, which took place on October 5, 1974.
 They suffered horrific torture and intimidation and were forced to sign confessions.

 Two years after the conviction of the Guildford Four the IRA's Balcombe Street gang took responsibility for the bombings.

 Incredibly, Gerry Conlon’s father, Giuseppe, was also stitched up for the “crime” and died in jail.

 A worldwide campaign led to their release after 15 years in jail and an unprecedented apology from the British Prime Minister.
 Their case became the basis for the Oscar-nominated film “In the Name of the Father” starring Daniel Day-Lewis.